nathanvid/infinitemage-website/content/chapters/chapter_0213.md

 *—Is this right?*

 *—Yes.
-No, well done.
-Whatever you do, Shirone's decision is important.
+Well done.
+Whatever you do, your decision is important.
 You must find the most efficient method yourself.
 Now we're going to create the halo that will become the framework of the magic formation.
 Draw a perfect circle with light.*

 Shirone waited without thinking anything.
 Then no voice arose at all.

-*—Um... do it now?*
+*—Um... now?*

 *—Yes.
 Do it now.*